BestTimesToVisit.com Logo

 Cost:$2.50 for a 2-hour pass, $5 for a day pass.

-Tip:Purchase your ticket *before* boarding from the machines at each station.
-Don't wait until you're on the train, as fare inspectors are common and fines are steep.
+Tip:Purchase tickets from the machines *before* boarding; there are no ticket agents on board and fare inspectors are common.
 Download the TriMet Tickets app for easy purchasing and to avoid fumbling for cash at the station.
+Avoid trying to use it for late-night travel as service frequency decreases significantly.

 Streetcar